DIKU-EDU/kudos/docs/virtual-memory.rst

 segmentation and the TLB.
 The system doesn't support hardware page tables.
 All page table operations and data structures are defined by the operating system.
 The page size of the hardware is 4 KiB (4096 bytes).
-All mappings are done in page sized chunks.
+All mappings are done in page-sized chunks.

 Memory segmentation means that addresses of different regions of the address space behaves differently.
 The system has a 32-bit address space.

-If the topmost bit of an address is 0 (the first 2GiB of address space), the address is valid to use even if the CPU is in user mode (not in kernel mode).
-This region of addresses is called the user mapped region and it is used by userland programs and in the kernel when userland memory is manipulated.
+If the topmost bit of an address is 0 (the first 2GiB of address space), the address is valid to use even if the CPU is in user mode (i.e. not in kernel mode).
+This region of addresses is called the "user-mapped region" and it is used by userland programs and in the kernel when userland memory is manipulated.
 This region is mapped.
 Mapping means that the addresses do not refer to real memory addresses, but the real memory page is looked up from TLB when an address in this region is used.
-The TLB is described in more detail in its own section (see section XX).
+The TLB is described in more detail in its own subsection.

 The rest of the address space is reserved for the operating system kernel and will generate an exception if used while the CPU is in user (non-privileged) mode.